19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 # Level

 A PC's level represents how experienced and powerful they are.
-It starts at 1 and increases whenever you reach the threshold [Experience Points](Experience%20Points.md).
-You can then [Level Up](Level.md#Level%20Up).
+It starts at 1 and increases whenever they [Level Up](Level.md#Level%20Up), which they may do when they achieve the required [Experience Points](Experience%20Points.md).

 ## Level Up